 AngularJS is an open source web development framework that’s maintained by Google and the Angular community.

-As discussed in our recent post Angular 2.0 The Great Migration, Angular has been generating controversy in the tech press recently.
+Angular has been generating controversy in the tech press recently.
 The release of Angular 2.0 promises much but some developers aren’t happy with the migration path between the 2 versions.
-Version 2.0’s first release candidate was published on 5th May.
+Version 2.0’s first release candidate has just been published on 5th May.

 Google released Angular 1.5 in February this year as an upgrade of version 1.0 that was also designed to help the transition to Angular 2.0.
 Angular incorporates “Components” which simplifies configuration.
 In Angular 2.0 directives and controllers have been replaced by a model that’s based on components.

 The changes to AngularJS 2.0 are massive and amount to a rewrite of the angular Framework.
 The latest version of AngularJS aims to give a better performance than its predecessor.
 The AngularJS blog refers to it being speeded up with a linear (Blindingly fast) scalability.
 It allows other web components that have been developed using other libraries like X-Tag to be incorporated.

 Also, according to Developerdrive.com, V2.0 aligns the framework with the world of mobile computing: it offers a “mobile first” approach which includes features like low memory consumption and bandwidth usage; touch support and many more.

 There’s also a sharper focus on future proofing with the developers of Angular 2.0 designing it with future technologies in mind.
 The Framework’s been re-written in the next version of JS ES6 and Microsoft’s TypeScript.
 And it’ll only support browsers referred to as evergreen browsers that are continuously updating to the latest web standards.
 And it was written with developers in mind as well as front end UI designers.